Charles Esten

-Charles Esten Puskar III (born September 9, 1965), also known professionally as Charles Esten, and (when appearing as himself on improvisation shows or hosting) as Chip Esten, is an American actor, musician, singer-songwriter, and comedian.
+Charles Esten Puskar III, also known professionally as Charles Esten, and (when appearing as himself on improvisation shows, comedy or hosting) as Chip Esten, is an American actor, musician, singer-songwriter, and comedian.

 Esten played the role of country singer Deacon Claybourne on the drama Nashville from 2012 to 2018, which subsequently kickstarted his own musical career.
 He also played Ward Cameron on the teen drama series Outer Banks.
 He appeared in the improvisation show Whose Line Is It Anyway? as a series regular between 1999–2005 and returned with guest appearances from 2017–2020.

 Early life

-Esten was born in Pittsburgh, Pennsylvania and moved to Alexandria, Virginia at age nine, after his parents divorced.
+Esten was born in Pittsburgh, Pennsylvania, and moved to Alexandria, Virginia, at age nine, after his parents divorced.
 He and his younger sister were raised by their mother.

 His late father, Charles, was a prominent local businessman and business partner of former Pittsburgh Steelers center Ray Mansfield.

 Esten is a 1983 graduate of Alexandria's T.C.
 Williams High School, where he played football for the Titans a decade after the events of the film Remember the Titans.
 He then attended his parents' and sister's alma mater, the College of William and Mary, where he was a member of Theta Delta Chi fraternity and graduated with a degree in economics in 1987.
 At William and Mary, he was the lead vocalist in the local band "N'est Pas" from 1985–88.
 Following graduation, Esten moved to the United Kingdom to make his theatrical debut, playing the title role in the musical Buddy in the early 1990s.

 Esten's first television appearance was in December 1988 as a contestant on the NBC game show Sale of the Century (under the name Chip Puskar).
 He won over $32,000 in cash and prizes in five episodes (December 13-19); he later sold his prizes.

 Career

 Whose Line Is It Anyway?

-In 1992, Esten made his debut on Whose Line Is It Anyway? in the fourth series and "won" the episode.
-He subsequently appeared in more episodes later the same year when the show did a run in New York City.
-At the time, the show needed a second specialist improvisational singer to fill in for Mike McShane.

-Esten made his final appearance in the UK edition in 1994 before moving back to the US.
-Although appearing on stage and screen thereafter, his 1999 return to Whose Line Is It Anyway? — in the show's American format with Drew Carey as host — established him as a regular "fourth contestant" on the show.
-Due to his singing abilities, he was often paired with series regular Wayne Brady on musical games.
-Although he did not return as a regular when the show was revived in 2013 and only appeared as a special guest during the 13th and 14th seasons (as he was one of the main cast members of Nashville), he eventually returned as a fourth seater in season 15.
+In 1992, Esten made his debut on the UK improvised comedy show Whose Line Is It Anyway?; the show was looking to add more specialist improvisational singers in addition to Mike McShane.
+After winning his first episode, he made subsequent appearances on the show's fourth series, which was part-filmed in New York.
+After making his final appearance in the UK edition in 1994 he moved back to America and focused on stage and screen before debuting on the show's American iteration, hosted by Drew Carey, in 1999.
+He became a regular cast member on the show, often paired with series regular Wayne Brady on musical games.
+Although Esten did not feature on the show when it was revived in 2013 due to his commitments on Nashville, he eventually returned as a regular improviser in season 15.